 Research Integrity at DCU

-DCU is committed to ensuring the highest standards of integrity in all aspects of our research, in line with the National Policy Statement on Ensuring Research Integrity in Ireland and the European Code of Conduct for Research Integrity.
+DCU is committed to ensuring the highest standards of integrity in all aspects of our research, in line with the National Policy Statement on Ensuring Research Integrity in Ireland, HEA Principles of Good Practice in Research within Irish Higher Education Institutions and the European Code of Conduct for Research Integrity.

 Our commitment to upholding the highest standards of conduct in research is formally expressed through the codes and policies which are publicly available via the Policies section of the DCU website.
 The following are specific to research integrity: